wpilibsuite/allwpilib/README.md

 wpiformat can be executed anywhere in the repository via `py -3 -m wpiformat` on Windows or `python3 -m wpiformat` on other platforms.

+To automatically run wpiformat on staged files on commit, run `npm install` (requires Node.js).

 #### Java Code Quality Tools

 The Java code quality tools Checkstyle, PMD, and Spotless can be run via `./gradlew javaFormat`.
 SpotBugs can be run via the `spotbugsMain`, `spotbugsTest`, and `spotbugsDev` tasks.
 These tools will all be run automatically by the `build` task.
 To disable this behavior, pass the `-PskipJavaFormat` flag.